 b) 3 minutes

-10. When giving examples and figures in essays they have to be real and accurate.
+10. When giving examples in essays they have to be real and accurate.

-b) No you can make up examples but don’t write any statistics.
+b) You can make up examples but never use statistics.

 c) You can make up examples and statistics as long as they look right.